 starting in April, 2014, for up to 2 years.
 The contract with LMU Munich is issued according to the tariff pay group TVL 13.
 Additional funding for travel will also be available.

 The DFG Research Training Group sets out to examine the function of literature in processes of globalization from a broad historical perspective, ranging from antiquity to the present day.
-Research interests focus on the question of how literature may be both a product and an active generator or producer of the cultural, economic, and political dynamics, collectively described as globalization.
-Researchers work in close consultation with a group of supervisors whose fields of competence include literature written in English, French, German, Japanese, Russian, Spanish, Swedish, Turkish, and other languages.
-The study program, including critical theory and theories of globalization, is designed to provide a forum for intense exchange between fellows, professors, and visiting scholars from the fields of both literary studies and social studies.
+Research interests focus on the question of how literature may be both a product and an active generator or producer of the cultural, economic, and political dynamics collectively described as globalization.
+Researchers work in close consultation with a group of supervisors whose fields of competence includes literature written in English, French, German, Japanese, Russian, Spanish, Swedish, Turkish, and other languages.
+The study program, including critical theory and theories of globalization, is designed to provide a forum for intense exchange between fellows, professors and visiting scholars from the fields of both literary studies and social studies.

 submitting the following documents (in pdf-format):

 - outline of the research project (3,000 to 4,000 words)

 - CV, including a detailed description of your academic career

 - transcripts of all school and university diplomas

 - a sample chapter of your doctoral dissertation (ca. 4,000 words)

 There are currently no vacancies for PhD scholarships.
 The next call for applications for PhD candidates will probably be announced in 2015.